 7. Timescales for making complaints

-Complaints should be raised with the most relevant service area or member of staff as soon as possible to ensure prompt investigation and, wherever possible, swift resolution.
-Complaints must be raised within three months of the problem becoming apparent.
+7.1 Complaints should be raised with the most relevant service area or member of staff as soon as possible to ensure prompt investigation and, wherever possible, swift resolution.
+Complaints, subject to the paragraph below, will not be considered if they are raised more than three months after the complainant became aware of the issue they wished to complain about and, in any event, not more than six months after the cause for complaint.

-Once an outcome has been provided at Stage 1 Frontline/ Local Resolution Stage, a complainant or their representative has 10 University working days to escalate their complaint to Stage 2, together with supporting evidence, should the complaint or elements of it not be satisfactorily resolved at Stage 1 (see below for further information).
+7.3 Once an outcome has been provided at Stage 1 Frontline/ Local Resolution Stage, a complainant (or their representative) who is dissatisfied with that outcome has 10 University working days to escalate (together with supporting grounds) their complaint to Stage 2 (see below for further information).

-Following the communication of the written outcome from the formal Stage 2 Departmental Investigation and Resolution Stage, the student or their representative has 10 University working days to escalate their complaint to Stage 3, stating the grounds on which a review is requested (see below for further information).
+7.4 Following communication of the written outcome from the formal Stage 2 Departmental Investigation and Resolution Stage, the complainant (or their representative) has 10 University working days to escalate (together with supporting grounds) their complaint to Stage 3 (see below for further information).

 Go to Section 8 of the Procedure.